Building Debian AWS EC2 AMIsPublished

 First, build a host running buster from an official release image.
 This might be a physical host or it might be a virtual machine on your laptop.
 I’m not 100% sure that it is necessary that the host be running buster, but that’s what I did.
 I made a virtual machine and performed only the very basic installation steps necessary to get it connected to the internet and, you know, booting.

-Once you have your machine that is running buster, clone this repository:
+Once you have your machine that is running buster and you’re working as root, clone this repository:

 git clone https://salsa.debian.org/cloud-team/debian-cloud-images